-Table 1: Resume of variables measurement Variables Operational definition Source
+Table 1 Resume of variables measurement

-Audit Compliance with auditing standards.
-(Sulaiman, 2011) quality A proper planning process.
-Commitment to ethical standards.
-Obtain sufficient evidence to support an audit opinion. • Assessment of the risks associated with the client financial statements.
+Variables Operational definition Source Audit Compliance with auditing standards.
+(Sulaiman, quality A proper planning process.
+2011) Commitment to ethical standards.
+Obtain sufficient evidence to support an audit opinion.
+Assessment of the risks associated with the client financial statements.
 Completed in a timely manner.
 Review the work before the audit is completed.
-Audit tenure Audit tenure is threat to auditor independence.
-(Ahmad and A, 2012) • Take consideration the length of the relationship between the client and its auditor before auditor wants to audit the client. • The rotation will enhance auditor independence.
-The rotation would add more costs to audit firm and audit clients. • The benefits of audit firm rotation exceed the likely benefits of audit partner rotation.
-Audit firm size • The large audit firms can report the real financial situation of the clients.
-(Sawan and • The large audit firms perform more powerful, effective tests and are more credible.
-Alsaqqa, 2013) • The large audit firms are more attractive to investors and creditors. • The large audit firms can plan the audit process more effectively. • The large audit firms are more independent.
+Audit Audit tenure is threat to auditor independence.
+(Ahmad and tenure • Take consideration the length of the relationship between the client and its auditor before auditor wants to audit the client.
+A, 2012) The rotation will enhance auditor independence.
+The rotation would add more costs to audit firm and audit clients.
+The benefits of audit firm rotation exceed the likely benefits of audit partner rotation.
+Audit The large audit firms can report the real financial situation of the (Sawan and firm size clients.
+Alsaqqa, The large audit firms perform more powerful, effective tests and are more credible.
+2013) The large audit firms are more attractive to investors and creditors. • The large audit firms can plan the audit process more effectively.
+The large audit firms are more independent.

-RESULTS
+4. RESULTS

 The data for this study was collected through questionnaire from the external auditors in Jordan.
 Total numbers of 200 questionnaires were distributed to the respondents whereas 164 questionnaires were answered and received out of 200 survey questionnaires were distributed during actual visits to participants' location based on the list of population.
-Therefore, a response rate of 82% was achieved by receiving filled and returned survey instruments from 400 respondents.
+Therefore, a response rate of 82% is achieved by receiving filled and returned survey instruments from 400 respondents.
 Table 2 showing the detail about response rate.

-Table 2: Response rate
+Table 2 Response rate

-Questionnaire Frequency Percentage
+Questionnaire Frequ Percen

+ency tage

 Returned: 164 82%

 Completed 150 75%

 Not completed 14 7%

 Not Returned 36 18%

-Total Questionnaire Distributed 200 100%
+Total Questionnaire 200 100%

+Distributed

 Present study shown the demographic results of respondents which contains, gender, age, education level, professional qualifications, length of services, Academic major and working in Big 4 audit firm.
 Which represent the basic information of respondents on base of 150 questionnaires in present study.
-Table 3 showing the results of respondent's information in detail.
+Table 3 displays the results of respondent's information in detail.

-Table 3: Respondent's information
+Table 3 Respondent's information

-Frequency (n=150) Dargantaga (0/)

-Demography A co.
-(1992) riequency (ii=150) Percentage (%)
+Demography Frequency (n=150) Percentage (%)

-Age (years) 20 200/
+Age (years)

 25 - 30 years 30 20%

 31 - 35 years 72 48%

-36-40 years 40 26.6%
+36 - 40 years 40 26.6%

 41 and above 8 5.4%

 Total 150 100%

 Gender

 Male 139 93%

 Female 11 7%

 Total 150 100%

 Education level

 Diploma 25 17%

 Bachelor 97 65%

 Master 25 16%

 Doctorate 3 2%

 Best Doctorate 0 0%

 Total 150 100%

 Professional qualifications

-CPA 0 0
+СРА 0 0

 JCPA 150 100%

 CFA 0 0

 others 0 0

 Total 150 100%

 Academic major

 Accounting 150 100%

 Management 0 0

 Finance 0 0

 Others 0 0

 Total 150 100%

 Working in Big 4 audit firm

 Yes 42 28%

 No 108 72%

 Total 150 100%

-10111 100 10070